AndreiMiculita/darkcold/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-* [OriginalSeed](https://github.com/originalseed) - the person who started this theme and has done 99% of the work.
+* [OriginalSeed](https://github.com/originalseed) - the person who started this theme and has done most of the work.
+* Rob Louw, who made the window decorations ([Royale VSQ Black](https://www.gnome-look.org/p/1007298/)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>